Thank you for visiting this page, as I am grateful that you would like to know a little more about me.

 To my work as a therapist, I bring the knowledge and understanding of working in corporate environments and living in a bustling urban city where isolation, frustration and loneliness can arise from a lack of authentic connections.

 Also as an immigrant and visible minority in Canada, I work with the effect and meaning of diversity in our North American culture and how it affects experiences and the relationships we have with others and ourselves.

 I welcome an opportunity to discuss any questions you may have.

-My office is located in the Entertainment District of downtown Toronto, easily accessible by public transit with street and public parking options, as well.
+My office is located in the Bay and Dundas area of downtown Toronto, easily accessible by public transit with street and public parking options, as well.